gbfonseca/real-estate-funds-scraping/README.md

-# real-states-scraping
+# real-estate-funds-scraping

-A web scraping for get real states of brazil
+A web scraping for get real estate funds of brazil